iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > When the Middlesex Co health dept called me 6 days after my + test, the woman I spoke with knew about the app, but knew nothing about giving me a 6 digit verification code.
 If it's not her job to give it out (as the app says it is), then whose it is?
 This app isn't working the way it claims to be.
 If people can't tell the app they're + then no close contacts are being alerted through the app.
 Why does the health dept (at least Middlesex Co) not know to give out this code?<br> :date: __2020-12-12 08:37:45__

 > Doesn't do anything useful.<br> :date: __2020-12-12 06:23:25__

-> There's no way to indicate that you got COVID.l, for the app to even work.
-Both my gf and I have the app.
-I got COVID and it never told her.
-(And she got covid from me)<br> :date: __2020-12-07 01:27:05__